fedeflowers/fedeflowers/README.md

 - **Airflow DAGs Migration:** Enhanced scheduling efficiency 10x by refactoring legacy DAGs to GCP Composer 2.x for a manufacturing client.
 - **Databricks Pipeline Design:**
   - Delivered a pipeline for theft detection, enabling data integration with Power BI, leading to a 20% reduction in operational costs.
-  - Owner and developer of marketing&automation and eCommerce pipelines for a fashion & luxury brand.
+  - Developer for marketing&automation and eCommerce pipelines for a world-wide famous fashion & luxury brand.
 - **Document Retrieval Chatbot:** Developed pipelines leveraging Azure and OpenAI for embeddings.

 ### 🌟 &nbsp; Notable Projects